centrahq/api-documentation/source/guides/shop-api/payment-method-flows.md

 Website is supposed to show the message field to the customer.
 We also append the code so they can use a fixed field to identify what type of error it was (for example to highlight the country-selector).

 #### 3. Special case: redirect back to payment

-This case was added lately when we noticed an error we got just as we were completing the order in Paypal (Error 10486).
-They actually even wrote an article just about this error and how to recover from it.
+This case was added when we noticed an error while completing the order.
+The error is called [Paypal (Error 10486)](https://developer.paypal.com/docs/classic/express-checkout/ht-ec-fundingfailure10486/#integration-details) (They actually even wrote an article just about this error and how to recover from it).

-In this case, we are able to return an action with redirect even on `{selection}/payment-result`.
-We've made this an Opt-In on the Paypal plugin for now, since we know that most of our integration partners do not yet support this, and since it's really specific to the Paypal-API.
-(This might not be a problem in the new Express Checkout for Paypal).
-We send:
+In this case, we need to return an `action` with a redirect URL even in the response of `POST /payment-result`.
+If you can handle getting this response, you can enable support for Error 10486 inside the PayPal plugin.
+When this case occurs you will get the following response:

 ```json
 {